-The number one culprit of a shoddy business website is not being sure where one should concentrate.
+The number one culprit of a shoddy business website is not sure where one should concentrate.
 There is no doubt that it takes resources and funds to maintain your company website.
 With in-person meetings still on hold for the foreseeable future, your website is the face of your company.
 It deserves attention, planning, and regular maintenance.
 Of course, many companies, especially those operating on a small scale, are being conservative with their spending currently.
-However, there are several ways you can upgrade your website on a budget.
+However, there are several ways you can perform website updates on a budget.

 Don’t forget one of the characteristics of a successful business is perseverance.
 While you’re hanging in there during these tough times, utilize your website to build your customer base and spread your message.
 Check out these simple and cost-effective ways to make a significant impact on your company site.

 The more you actively blog, the higher you will rank on search engines.
 This means more traffic driving to your site.
 If you weren’t a frequent blogger before the COVID shut-down, there is no better time than the present to start!
 After all, many have available free time to get the creative juices flowing.